open-resources/dash_curriculum/_sources/part2/chapter9.md

 # Chapter 9: DataTables

 ## What You Will Learn
-In this chapter you will learn about `Dash DataTables' and how to use them to explore and edit data.
+In this chapter you will learn about `Dash DataTables' and how to use them to explore and edit data.  **DataTables** are useful for showing raw data and allows for editing the data directly.

 ## 9.1 Intro to DataTables
 `DataTables` are an [interactive table component designed for viewing, editing, and exploring large datasets](https://dash.plotly.com/datatable).
 Let's create a basic `DataTable` with the [gapminder dataset](https://www.gapminder.org/data/).